jdreaver/rules_terraform/README.md

 - Investigate auto generating BUILD files for existing roots.
 Gazelle perhaps?
   Read `.terraform` structure?
-- Make `.terraform-dirs` configurable somehow.
-  - Also by default rename it to `.bazel-dot-terraform-dirs` or something
-  - Consider just putting these in the source tree as `.terraform`.
-I was originally worried about conflicting with any "raw" `.terraform` files, but it should be fine.
 - Try implementing toolchain again so we can pick a default Terraform version
   - In the real world we probably want to be explicit, but for the `terraform fmt` test we can use whatever.